As savings interest rates remain at an all time low, Offset mortgages could be a solution for many of your customers.

 Plus their research entitled 'Earn Mortgage Rates on Your Clients Savings' can be seen here.

-Accords recent survey showed that 94% of brokers questioned believe that a better range of tools from lenders could help them to overcome customer misconceptions about Offset mortgages.
+An Accord survey showed that 94% of brokers questioned believe that a better range of tools from lenders could help them to overcome customer misconceptions about Offset mortgages.

 To make it easier for you here are the links to the Offset pages and Affordability Calculators from those lenders active in Offset.

-MELTON Offset Page
+Melton Offset Page